Adore2113/MarsHSim/docs/notes/hab_layout/utility.md

         - atmosphere monitoring and recovery
         - keeping connected life-support equipment together

-    ♡ this room is not part of the 340 m² / 1,530 m³ water room total

-     ♡ methane produced by the Sabatier is vented outside through a controlled line for V1and is never intentionally released into the habitat
+     ♡ methane produced by the Sabatier is vented outside through a controlled line for V1 and is never intentionally released into the habitat

     ♡ dedicated methane storage is not included in V1

-    ♡ V1 room size remains ~ 120-140 m² until equipment placement and maintenance clearances are finalized
+    ♡ V1 room size is ~ 120-140 m² until equipment placement and maintenance clearances are finalized

 #### ISRU Atmosphere Room:
     ♡ shape: rectangle